AnandLakabshetti/C-/readme.txt

 conversion  from one primitive type to another primitive type no need to typecast i.e it will be automatically converted

-if try same with primitive to no primitive (class) then we will get an error.
+if try same with primitive to non primitive (class) then we will get an error.

 class complex c1;
 int x=5;